vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ```

 You may find that this runs fine on Linux, but fails on Windows with a stack
 overflow.
-Different operating systems, archtectures, and environments, have
+Different operating systems, architectures, and environments, have
 different stacks limits.
 Linux typically allows for a larger stack than Windows
 by default, and other hosting scenarios such as in an IIS worker process come
 with even lower limits.
 An embedded environment may have a stack of only a few